vburca/AI-ND/p3-planning/heuristic_analysis.md

 # Project 3 - Planning Search Problems

-## Air Cargo Problem.
-Metrics for non-heuristic planning solution searches
+## Metrics for planning solution searches

 Before we start analyzing each problem with each of the search algorithms, let's define the `optimality` of a problem.
 First, we will find the optimal solution to the problem and describe the plan.
 The length of the optimal solution will be `len_opt_sol`.
 Then, the `optimality` is defined as: `len_opt_sol / len_current_search * 100`
 #### Results for the `air_cargo_p1` problem.